wells-wood-research/aposteriori/README.md

                                   other options are ´CNOCB´ and `CNOCBCA` to encode the Cb or Cb and Ca in different channels respectively.  [required]

+  -d, --download_file PATH        Path to csv file with PDB codes to be
+                                  voxelised.
+The biological assembly will be
+                                  used for download.
+PDB codes will be downloaded the /pdb/ folder.

+  -g, --voxels_as_gaussian BOOLEAN
+                                  Boolean - whether to encode voxels as gaussians (True) or (Voxels).
+The gaussian
+                                  representation uses the wanderwaal's radius
+                                  of each atom using the formula e^(-x^2) where x is Vx - x)^2 + (Vy - y)^2) + (Vz -
+                                  z)^2)/ r^2 and  (Vx, Vy, Vz) is the position of the voxel in space. (x, y, z) is the position of the atom in space, r is the Van der Waal’s radius of the atom.
+They are then normalized to add up to 1.

   --help                          Show this message and exit.